 Not minor if: The licensee failed to immediately identify the officer crossing the PA boundary without being searched and therefore did not detect unauthorized activities at the PA boundary.

-Example f: A security officer performing security response related duties failed to inform their supervisor that they were taking prescription medication as required by the site’s fitness-for-duty (FFD) procedures.
+Example 10f: A security officer performing security response related duties failed to inform their supervisor that they were taking prescription medication as required by the site’s fitness-for-duty (FFD) procedures.
 Additionally, the employee indicated that the type of medication does not have any physical or mental affects that would impair the officer’s FFD suitability to perform security duties.
 This was confirmed by the licensee’s medical review officer (a licensed physician).

 Violation: Failure to meet the licensee’s written FFD procedure that is required by 10 CFR 26.27.